kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 A downgrade to a version which does not support this feature should not require any additional configuration changes.
-Jobs which specified `spec.backoffPolicy` (to make use of this feature) will be handled in a default way.
+Jobs which specified `spec.podFailurePolicy` (to make use of this feature) will be handled in a default way.

 <!--